Lesson Plan - Get It!

 The difference is that all the sides on a square are the same length, but a rectangle has two long sides and two shorter sides.

-So if I wanted to build a square out of sticks from my yard, I would make sure all the sticks are the same length.
-If I wanted to build a rectangle, I would find two short sticks and two long sticks!
+So to build a square out of sticks from the yard, you would ensure all the sticks are the same length.
+To build a rectangle, you would find two short sticks and two long sticks!